cityofsandy/calix-cc-plus/README.md

 # calix-cc-plus
-This class was written in part of the Fiber Management System for the Cit of Sandy.
+This class was written in part of the Fiber Management System for the City of Sandy.
 It currently features the following operations

 * Subscriber